NicknEma/NicknEma.github.io/content/posts/equality-and-the-reunion-of-broken-parts/index.md

 +++
-title = "Equality and the reunion of broken parts" description = "On the equals sign, the meaning of equality and the ethimology of the word 'algebra'." date = "2024-02-14T21:43:18+01:00" tags = ["math", "algebra"] categories = ["math", "essay"] draft = true
+title = "Equality and the reunion of broken parts" description = "On the equals sign, the meaning of equality and the etymology of the word 'algebra'." date = "2024-03-13T23:27:18+01:00" tags = ["math", "algebra"] categories = ["math", "essay"] draft = false
 +++
 We are used to think that the word "equals" means something very specific in mathematics.
 I can put an operation on the left side of the page, like this: